-The medals for first and second places should be of silver of at least 925-1000 grade; the medal for first place should be gilded with at least 6g of pure gold.
-The medals should be easily recognisable as gold, silver and bronze.
-The medals should be of the same "finish", whether matte or highly polished.
+The medals for first and second places shall be of silver of at least 925-1000 grade; the medal for first place shall be gilded with at least 6 g of pure gold.
+The medals shall be easily recognisable as gold, silver and bronze.
+The medals shall be of the same "finish", whether matte or highly polished.